iambhagat92/calcuforme/FINAL_STATUS.md

-# 🎉 CalcuForMe - FINAL PROJECT STATUS
+# 🎉 Calculate For Me - FINAL PROJECT STATUS

 ## ✅ COMPLETE & READY TO USE!